 Although they may not have the reach of a true influencer, they’re significantly cheaper to work with.
 And they often have loyal followings.

-Interest in nano influencers has steadily increased in 2020.
+Interest in nano influencers has spiked in 2021.

 2. TikTok Ads Make Inroads